scottishfold0621/ACMID/README.md

 - `--input_path`: Path to the directory containing the audio files to be cleaned.
 - `--output_path`: Path to the directory where the cleaned audio files will be saved.
 - `--threshold`: The confidence threshold for the cleaning model.

-## 4. Citation
-If you find this work useful, please cite